freerange/mocha/README.md

 #### Rails

-If you're loading Mocha using Bundler within a Rails application, you should ensure Mocha is not auto-required (as above) and load Mocha manually e.g. at the bottom of your `test_helper.rb`.
+If you're loading Mocha using Bundler within a Rails application, you should setup Mocha manually e.g. at the bottom of your `test_helper.rb`.

     # Gemfile in Rails app
-    gem "mocha", :require => false
+    gem "mocha"

     # At bottom of test_helper.rb
     require "mocha/setup"